nedkamburov/Rails-Sports-Hub-Portal/README.md

 ### Technologies:

 - Ruby on Rails
-- JavaScript
+- JavaScript (Stimulus)
 - PostgreSQL

 ### Main features:

 1. Home page with sports articles
-   - Various categories
+   - Various categories, subcategories and teams
-   - Comments
+   - Articles with rich content
+   - Comments on the articles with sorting and filtering options, likes and dislikes
-   - CDN hosted images
+   - Newsletter
+   - Admin Dashboard to manage all content
 2. Different types of users
 3. Admin panel
 4. Mailing service